 During the years ended December 31, 2016 and 2015, the Company granted seven-year options to purchase an aggregate of 1,285,000 and 1,760,000 shares, respectively, of the Company's common stock to certain of the Company's officers, employees, directors, and consultants.
-During the year ended December 31, 2014, the Company granted five and seven-year options to purchase an aggregate of 1,305,000 shares of the Company's common stock to certain of the Company's officers, employees, directors and consultants.
+During the year ended December 31, 2014, the Company granted five and seven-year options to purchase an aggregate of 1,305,000 shares of the Company's common stock to certain of the Company.